pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

 One of our hopes for Pulumi Query is that by building these simple integrations that it will lead to a groundswell of tooling that makes it easier to operate Kubernetes clusters by automating away tedious tasks that would normally be scripted.
-With this toolkit, teams can, with minimal effort write linters, pre- and post-flight deployment checks, and to improve governance and security operations.
+With this toolkit, teams can write linters, pre- and post-flight deployment checks, and to improve governance and security operations with minimal effort.